-- ➤ The Decatur-Hamilton area could benefit from a joint parks and recreation plan that provides a detailed inventory of facilities, analysis of current facilities, and a five-year action program for capital improvements.
-See the Village Parks and Recreation Plan for more information on Village resident's priorities for parks and recreation. - ➤ The analysis provided in this Master Plan indicates that the current acreage of park facilities is deficient for both the current population and the projected population, particularly in the townships. - ➤ The analysis provided in this Master Plan indicates a need for additional parks space in the southeastern portions of the Village, in part due to the barriers that limit accessibility to existing facilities. - ➤ The analysis provided in this Master Plan indicates that it may be appropriate to pursue the development of additional park facilities in the townships, particularly of facilities that take advantage of the natural features present in the townships, but may not be available in the village, such as nature trails, cross country skiing, hunting, and wildlife viewing.
+- ➤ The Decatur-Hamilton area could benefit from a comprehensive parks and recreation plan that provides a detailed inventory of facilities, analysis of current facilities, and a five-year action program for capital improvements. - ➤ The analysis provided in this Master Plan indicates that the current acreage of park facilities is deficient for both the current population and the projected population, particularly in the townships. - ➤ The analysis provided in this Master Plan indicates a need for additional parks space in the southeastern portions of the Village, in part due to the barriers that limit accessibility to existing facilities. - The analysis provided in this Master Plan indicates that it may be appropriate to pursue the development of additional park facilities in the townships, particularly of facilities that take advantage of the natural features present in the townships, but may not be available in the village, such as nature trails, cross country skiing, hunting, and wildlife viewing.